Timeline of recent events leading up Catalonia's elections

 Share via Email

-MADRID — Voters go to the polls this week in Spain's northeastern region of Catalonia in elections called by the Spanish government after it sacked the former regional cabinet and dissolved the local parliament following a declaration of independence.
+BARCELONA, Spain — Catalans are voting in in crucial elections called by the Spanish government after it sacked the former regional cabinet and dissolved the local parliament following a declaration of independence.

 The vote on Thursday will show the strength of the pro-independence movement following the Spanish government's intervention and October's failed secession bid.